Skip to content

 Why should you visit the Suleymaniye Mosque?

-If you think you’ve seen enough mosques in this city, guess again.
-The Suleymaniye Mosque is a masterpiece that nothing was mistakenly selected here.
+If you’ve seen enough mosques in this city, guess again.
+The Suleymaniye Mosque is a masterpiece, and nothing was mistakenly selected here.

-Built on several hills of Istanbul, the mosque will give you a magnificent view of the Golden Horn and the Bosphorus.
-To be honest, it’s impossible not to be astonished by this lovely sight.
+Built on several hills in Istanbul, the mosque will give you a magnificent view of the Golden Horn and the Bosphorus.
+Honestly, it’s impossible not to be astonished by this lovely sight.

 It has been nearly 400 years since renowned architect Mimar Sinan built this epic edifice.
-The mosque was a whole community including a hospital, library, madrasah, hospice for the poor, recreational baths, and market.
+The mosque was a whole community with a hospital, library, madrasah, hospice for the poor, recreational baths, and a market.

-It’s the best example of the ottoman perspective architecture in the Middle East generally, and Turkey especially.
-The complex reflects a beautiful blind between Islamic and Byzantine art elements, and you can see tall minarets alongside half domes inspired by the Byzantine churches.
+It’s the best example of Ottoman perspective architecture in the Middle East, particularly Turkey.
+The complex reflects a beautiful blend of Islamic and Byzantine art elements, and tall minarets flank half domes inspired by Byzantine churches.

 Things to Do: